T

 • Tap water in Sapporo is safe to drink.

-• While credit cards are increasingly accepted, carrying some cash (Japanese Yen) is recommended for smaller shops, local restaurants, and some attractions.
+• While many places accept credit cards, always carry some cash (Japanese Yen) for smaller shops, local eateries, and transport.

 Plan the rest of your Sapporo trip